Why do I need proper chemical or explosive storage?

 Size is usually expressed in terms of the number and size of the containers to be stored.
 The containers might be 30/55 gallon steel drums or 5/15 gallon buckets.
 Keep in mind that regulations limiting the stacking of containers will affect the amount of floor space required.

 Our shelves are 16″ deep sump galvalume steel shelving with a 2″ lip.
 This will prevent small spills from spreading and possibly entering the sump floor.

-Location of the building can be either inside another building or outside to fit your needs.
-The distance from an occupied building will determine the fire rated construction needed.
+Location of the building can be either inside another building, or outside, to fit your needs.
+The distance from an occupied building will determine the fire-rated construction needed.
 A good starting point is to contact your local Fire Marshall.
 They will be glad that you are taking a proactive stance toward safe storage, and will work with you on choosing the best location and fire rating for your building.

 Your local codes, standards and regulation should be the most important guide during the selection of your building features.
 Consideration of the climate in your area is also important.
-Consult with local officials, such as Building Inspectors, Fire Marshall’s and City or County Safety experts for help with deciding on ventilation, explosion relief construction and type of lighting and alarms.
+Consult with local officials, such as Building Inspectors, Fire Marshalls and City or County Safety experts for help with deciding on ventilation, explosion-relief construction and type of lighting and alarms.

 US Hazmat Rentals offers pre-engineered safety storage solutions designed to properly protect the contents of your building.
 Accessories may include climate control (heating and air conditioning), fire suppression systems, audible and visual alarms, storage access doors, secondary containment sump, and interior and exterior lighting.

 Complete our quick quote for a chemical storage building from US Hazmat Rentals, to request complete product specifications, or speak with a chemical storage specialist ready to assist you with your storage needs.
 Be sure to ask about long-term rental discounts.
 Our factory representative will be happy to answer any questions and provide hassle a free quote for your next project.